inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 QGIS provides a continuously growing number of capabilities provided by core functions and plugins.
 You can visualise, manage, edit, analyse data and compose printable maps.
-QGIS is also the platform which InaSAFE is built on, and so the this document focuses on building foundational skills using QGIS.
+QGIS is also the platform which InaSAFE is built on, and so this document focuses on building foundational skills using QGIS.

 Learning objectives:
 --------------------